-This episode turns our preconceived notion about Millennials and their choices in home decor on its head.
-In an interview with Susan Morrow (PR specialist by day, antique dealer by night), we are delightfully surprised to learn about the unexpected buying trends of this younger consumer.
+This episode turns our preconceived notion about trends in millennial home decor on its head.
+In an interview with our PR specialist/antique collector, we are delightfully surprised to learn about the unexpected buying trends of this younger consumer.
 We also discuss an emerging trend of South African home design.

 See Show Notes at www.hpdarch.com/ahh73.
 By the way, Holly, my co-host, was unavailable for this recording.
 She will be back on a future episode. 🙂

 - Antique trends mimic what we see in the design industry.

 - A surprising growing number of Millennials are attending and buying at antique shows.

 - A taste of nostalgia is driving younger buyers to connect with their memories of growing up.